filippos1994/Gan_mri_aug/README.md

 ### ResNet TensorBoard logs

 The TensorBoard training logs for the ResNet models stored under [4_logs_plots/resnet_logs/tensorboard_logs](https://github.com/filippos1994/Gan_mri_aug/tree/master/4_logs_plots/resnet_logs/tensorboard_logs).
-The identifier *dr_x* signies the probability of dropout (e.g. *dr_25* refers to a dropout probability of 25%).
-The identifier *x_f2r* refers to the ratio of fake to real images, in expreiments containing gan-augmented data (e.g. the logs for an experiment with a 75% fake-to-real image ratio would have the identifier *075_f2r*).
+The identifier *dr_x* signifies the probability of dropout (e.g. *dr_25* refers to a dropout probability of 25%).
+The identifier *x_f2r* refers to the ratio of fake to real images, in experiments containing GAN-augmented data (e.g. the logs for an experiment with a 75% fake-to-real image ratio would have the identifier *075_f2r*).

 ### ResNet runtime metrics